Hokuyo Laser Range Finder Comparison

 The UTM-30LX-EW is slightly larger than the other three, which are all about the same smaller size.
 The UTM-30LX-EW also has a larger mass at 210g and the UST-10LX, URG-04LX-UG01, and UBG-04LX-F01 have smaller masses at 130g, 160g, and 185g, respectively.

-GRAPHICAL COMPARISON OF RANGE-FINDING LASER SCAN
+GRAPHICAL COMPARISON OF SCAN RANGE

 This diagram shows a graphical representation of the scanning range of each Hokuyo range finding laser featured.
 It characterizes the measurement range and the view angle of each product.